-- Foster carers can be people of all ages, cultural backgrounds and walks of life.
+Foster carers can be people of all ages (18+), cultural backgrounds and walks of life.
+Our carers reflect the diversity of the communities we serve, and we welcome carers from Indigenous and culturally and linguistically diverse backgrounds.

-- It doesn’t matter if you’re single, a couple, or a family with children of your own.
+AnglicareCQ understands that all families are different.
+It doesn’t matter if you’re single, a couple, or a family with children of your own.

-- You might live in a large regional centre or in a small town, but wherever you live, there is a place for you in Anglicare Central Queensland’s foster carer community.
+You might live in a large regional centre or in a small town, but wherever you live, there is a place for you in AnglicareCQ’s foster carer community.

-Kinship care maintains the child’s existing connection to their family, community and culture, and kinship carers may be a biological family member, part of a school or sporting community, or a connection to the child’s cultural group.
+Kinship care maintains the child’s existing connection to their family, community and culture, and Kinship Carers may be a biological family member, part of a school or sporting community, or a connection to the child’s cultural group.